The Medical Minute: Immunization the best defense against measles

 The majority of people who become infected with measles are unvaccinated, but this highly contagious disease can be prevented with a simple immunization shot.

-“The vaccine—known as MMR, or the measles, mumps and rubella vaccine—is very safe and very effective,” said Dr. George McSherry, division chief of pediatric infectious diseases at Penn State Children’s Hospital.
+“The vaccine—known as MMR, or the measles, mumps and rubella vaccine—is very safe and very effective,” said Dr. George McSherry, division chief of pediatric infectious diseases at Penn State Health Children’s Hospital.
 “It is 97 percent effective when the person gets the two recommended measles immunization shots.”

 One dose of the vaccine is approximately 93 percent effective at preventing measles.
 The Advisory Committee on Immunization Practices and the CDC recommend that children receive the first dose at age 12 to 15 months and the second dose at age 4 to 6 years before they enter school.